wblabio/wblabio.github.io/wgact/consent-mgmt/google-consent-mgmt.md

 ## default settings

 ?> When enabled the default settings will be set to the maximum data privacy settings for all regions.
-Additional code allows consent management tools (like [cookiebot](https://www.cookiebot.com/en/google-consent-mode/)) to override settings according to visitor choice, and better, cookieless conversion tracking for Google Ads.
+Additional code allows consent management tools (like [cookiebot](https://www.cookiebot.com/en/google-consent-mode/)) to override settings according to visitor choice, and cookieless conversion tracking for Google Ads.

 When the Google consent mode is enabled the plugin outputs the following default consent settings: